FBP

 Hotel Best Western PLUS Burnaby Hotel reviews

-Looking for a great place to stay in Burnaby?
-Book Best Western PLUS Burnaby Hotel; rated and is available from CAD $ 160.
-Best Western PLUS Burnaby Hotel is conveniently located near ferry terminals, and can be booked directly with Trivago.
+Planning your ferry trip from Burnaby?
+Stay at Best Western PLUS Burnaby Hotel; rated and is available from CAD $ 160.
+Best Western PLUS Burnaby Hotel is perfectly situated near the ferry routes, and can be reserved directly through Trivago.

 📍 Address Best Western PLUS Burnaby Hotel